-REQUEST TO OFFER A NEW PROGRAM 1.
-Name of program: Health Science program (within the ex xisting Bachelor of Science degree) 2.
-Type of request (check all that apply): For institutions that are already approved/authorized by the Chancell lor New degree designation New program within an existing degree (e.g., major, technical New certificate program New licensure/endorsement area (educator preparation) al major, minor, concentration, etc.) For institutions that are not currently authorized by the Chance only) New degree New program (e.g., major, technical major, minor, concentrated New certificate program New course(s) (check if the institution only intends to offer a do not comprise a cohesive program of study) New licensure/endorsement area (educator preparation) ation, etc.) 3.
-Delivery options (check all that apply): Campus-based Online/hybrid delivery Flexible or accelerated delivery Offering the program at a new offsite location Offering the program at an existing offsite location Carlos De Marcard Compat I TO HETHIS THE DIORISM STAN EXISTING OTISHE IOCSHON Certified as True and Correct
+REQUEST TO OFFER A NEW PROGRAM

+1. Name of program: Health Science program (within the existing ng Bachelor of Science degree) 2.
+Type of request (check all that apply): For institutions that are already approved/authorized by the Chancellor - } New degree designation New program within an existing degree (e.g., major, technical management area (educator preparation) ajor, minor, concentration, etc.) r institutions that are not currently authorized by the Chancellor (ly) New degree New program (e.g., major, technical major, minor, concentration New certificate program New course(s) (check if the institution only intends to offer a sin do not comprise a cohesive program of study) New licensure/endorsement area (educator preparation) , etc.) 3.
+Delivery options (check all that apply): Campus-based Online/hybrid delivery Flexible or accelerated delivery Offering the program at a new offsite location Offering the program at an existing offsite location Certified as True and Correct
-Appendix D

-Program contains off-campus experiences (e.g., internship, clinical, practicum, student

-teaching, etc.)

-4. Will the institution seek specialized accreditation for the program:

-· · · · · · · · · · · · · · · · · · ·

-⊠ No

-Yes

-If "yes," provide the name of the accrediting agency.
-If the institution is out-of-state and/or for-profit and

-already possesses specialized accreditation for the program, please list it here:

-already possesses specialized accreditation for the program, please list it here.

-DECLINED BY THE CITY MODE BY THE CALL MODE BY THE CONTROL OF THE C

-REQUEST TO MAKE CHANGES TO APPROVED/AUTHORIZED PROGRAMS (CHANGE

-REQUESTS)

-1. Name of program:

-2. Type of request:

-Name change

-Curriculum modification

-Program inactivation or reactivation

-Program dormancy (educator preparation

-programs)

-Online/hybrid delivery

-Flexible or accelerated delivery

-Opening a new offsite location

-The state of the s

-Offering new programs at an existing offsite location

-location

-OWHED DELVIEW

-OTHER REVIEWS

-4. TO COMPANY OF A

-1. Type of request

-Continuing review of licensure/endorsement programs (educator preparation)

-Institutional reauthorization (for institutions that are issued certificates of

-authorization)

-Request for out-of-state for-profit institutions to solicit Ohio residents

-Request for out-of-state institutions to offer online programs that contain on-ground

-components (e.g., internship, clinical placements, practicum, student teaching, field

-experience, etc.)
+Appendix D Program contains off-campus experiences (e.g., internship, clinical, practicum, student teaching, etc.) 4.
+Will the institution seek specialized accreditation for the program: ⊠ No □ Yes If "yes," provide the name of the accrediting agency.
+If the institution is out-of-state and/or for-profit and already possesses specialized accreditation for the program, please list it here: REQUEST TO MAKE CHANGES TO APPROVED/AUTHORIZED PROGRAMS (CHANGE REQUESTS) 1.
+Name of program: 2.
+Type of request: Name change Curriculum modification Program inactivation or reactivation Program dormancy (educator preparation programs) Online/hybrid delivery Flexible or accelerated delivery Opening a new offsite location Offering new programs at an existing offsite OTHER REVIEWS 1.
+Type of request Continuing review of licensure/endorsement programs (educator preparation) Institutional reauthorization (for institutions that are issued certificates of authorization) Request for out-of-state for-profit institutions to solicit Ohio residents Request for out-of-state institutions to offer online programs that contain on-ground components (e.g., internship, clinical placements, practicum, student teaching, field experience, etc.)